Arizona to face Cincinnati in Maui Invitational opener on Nov. 21

+The championship game is scheduled for 3 p.m.
+Arizona time on Nov.
+23.

-While the Wildcats have long been expected to return to Maui this fall for the first time since 2018-19, when they went 1-2, the tournament made its official bracket announcement Monday.
-However, exact times and television arrangements were not announced; all games will be carried on ESPN platforms.
+While the Wildcats have long been scheduled to return to Maui this fall for the first time since 2018-19, when they went 1-2, the tournament made its official bracket announcement Monday.

 People are also reading…